Dangerous, record-breaking heat expected to continue spreading across U.S., forecasters say

 In Death Valley, known as one of the hottest places on Earth, a new heat record for the day was set on Friday.
 The previous high shattered by 5 degrees F, with the mercury climbing to 127 F (52.8 C.) The old mark of 122 F (50 C) was last tied in 2013.

+In California, firefighters were dispatching aircraft and helicopters to drop water or retardant on a series of wildfires around the state.
+In Santa Barbara County, northwest of Los Angeles, the so-called Lake Fire scorched over 19 square miles of grass, brush and timber with zero containment as of Saturday afternoon.
+Firefighters said the blaze was displaying "extreme fire behavior" and had the "potential for large growth" with high temperatures and low humidity.

-The heat wave coincides with the Thompson wildfire, which engulfed Butte Country in Northern California this week and forced thousands to flee their homes.
+The Thompson wildfire engulfed Butte Country in Northern California this week and forced thousands to flee their homes.
 Evacuation orders were downgraded to warnings on Thursday.
 As of Saturday, the fire was 71% contained, according to the California Department of Forestry and Fire Protection.

 Over the weekend, the excessive heat and humidity will shift east to the mid-Atlantic and the Southeast, with temperatures expected to break into the high 90s and low 100s.